AvrilMaleham/weather_app/README.md

 Sets up a Docker container for the DB **and** a Docker container for the API.

-Open [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger the browser.
+Open [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger docs in the browser.

 ### `docker exec -it api-db-1 psql -U postgres -d weatherdb`